MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/faq.md

 ### What about our Management Group hierarchy?

 Great question!
 What we want to avoid with Enterprise-scale are complicated and volatile Management Group hierarchies that require constant amendment and also don't scale efficiently whilst providing no added value to configuring them.
-This is why in Enterprise-scale Management Groups are workload archetype aligned.
+This is why in Enterprise-scale, Management Groups are workload archetype aligned.
 Refer to the [Management group and subscription organization](/azure/cloud-adoption-framework/ready/enterprise-scale/management-group-and-subscription-organization) for further information.

 By this we mean that Management Groups are only created for differing workload archetypes.
 For example, beneath the "Landing Zones" Management Group in the conceptual architecture we have a "Corp" and "Online" child Management Groups.
-These both align to two distinct archetype patterns for the workloads they will hold, mainly focussed around hybrid connectivity (VPN/ExpressRoute).
-But all environments ("dev/test/production"), whether separate Subscriptions or a single Subscription will all be held within the same single Management Group depending on its archetype and requirements.
+These both align to two distinct archetype patterns for the workloads they will hold, mainly focussed around hybrid connectivity (VPN/ExpressRoute) requirements (internal only vs public facing applications/services).
+But all environments ("dev/test/production"), whether split across separate Subscriptions or in a single Subscription, will all be held within the same single Management Group ("Corp" or "Online") depending on its archetype and requirements.

-Scaling and also management of this scale is something that the following equation helps to highlight why Management Groups per environment and/or per workload doesn't scale well:
+Scaling, and also management of this scale, is something that the following equation helps to highlight why Management Groups per environment and/or per workload doesn't scale well:

 - If you have 30 different workloads that each require a Management Group and a child Management Group for "dev/test/production" you are left with the following equation:
   - **30** (no. of workloads) X **4** (no. of Management Groups per workload) = **120** Management Groups